Giftyaning/Mood-Tracker/README.md

 Add a reflection with:

-  Title
+  A title.

-  Mood (emoji + label)
+  A selected mood (emoji + label).

-  Free-text journal entry
+  A free-text journal reflection.

-All data is stored in localStorage, keeping the app fully client-side with no backend.
+All data is stored in localStorage, keeping the app fully client-side.

 ### 🌙 **Dark Mode**

 * Toggle between light and dark themes.
-* Consistent theming using CSS variables
+* Consistent styling using CSS variables

 ### 🧠 **Mood History**

-* Displays your **7 most recent entries** in a clean card grid.
+* Displays the 7 most recent entries in a clean card layout.
 * Clicking a card opens a detailed modal view.